abe-winter/automigrate/README.md

 ## How is this different

-This tool doesn't make you write & manage a giant folder of up/down migrations.
-It uses git history to infer them instead, and to version production databases.
+This tool uses git history to infer database migrations, and uses git SHAs to version production databases.

 Other schema migration tools typically work by diffing ORM definitions against a live database (which can be your local DB).
-Often these diffs are then checked into a giant folder in your project repo.
+Often these diffs are then checked into a folder in your project repo.

 This tool only requires you to create and edit the desired state of your database, i.e. a file or folder full of `create table` and `create index` statements.
 This tool looks at the git history of that file and automatically infers the DDL statements to get from and old point in history to the new one.